[Aomori Prefecture] The station [ART STASION] is immersed in the world of artist GOMA, and the contrast with its exterior is astounding!

 Konan Railway Konan Line

-The Konan Railway Konan Line is Honshu's northernmost electrified private railway line.
+The Konan Railway Konan Line is the northernmost electrified private railway line on Honshu Island.

 Inakadate Station is one of the stations on the Konan Line.

-The Konan Line runs from Hirosaki Station in Hirosaki City, Aomori Prefecture, to Kuroishi Station in Kuroishi City, Aomori Prefecture, and is nicknamed the "Rice Field Railway."
+The Konan Line connects Hirosaki Station in Hirosaki City, Aomori Prefecture, to Kuroishi Station in Kuroishi City, Aomori Prefecture, and is affectionately known as the "Rice Paddy Railway."

-This two-car local train runs through endless rice fields, offering views of Mount Iwaki in the distance.
+The two-car local train runs through endless rice paddies, with the wide base of Mount Iwaki visible in the distance.

-The line is 16.8 km long (13 stations) and has an average daily ridership of 5,549 (according to the Ministry of Land, Infrastructure, Transport and Tourism's National Land Numerical Information Download Service, released on July 25, 2022), making it popular with students and the elderly.
+The line is 16.8 km long (13 stations) and has an average of 5,549 passengers per day (according to the Ministry of Land, Infrastructure, Transport and Tourism's National Land Numerical Information Download Service, published July 25, 2022), and is frequently used by students and the elderly.

 History of the vehicles running on the Konan Railway Konan Line

-The current trains are the silver 7000 series, a one-man train, and Japan's first all-stainless steel train.
+The trains currently in use are the silver 7000 series, which are one-man operated trains and are Japan's first all-stainless steel trains.

-The 7000 series that runs on the Konan Line is a train that was introduced to the Tokyo Metro Hibiya Line, a Teito Rapid Transit Authority subway that opened in 1964 (Showa 39) just before the Olympic Games in Japan, and entered the Konan Line in 1988 (Showa 63).
-This
+The 7000 series trains that run on the Konan Line were originally used on the Tokyo Metro Hibiya Line, which opened just before the 1964 Japan Olympics, and entered service on the Konan Line in 1988.
+These

-The Konan Line opened in 1927 (Showa 2), and at the time, steam locomotives pulled passenger and freight cars.
+The Konan Line opened in 1927, and at the time of its opening, steam locomotives pulled passenger and freight cars.

-Electrification was completed in 1948 (Showa 23), and the steam locomotives were replaced by electric locomotives, and electric trains were introduced at the end of 1949 (Showa 24).
+Electrification was completed in 1948, and the steam locomotives were replaced by electric locomotives, and at the end of 1949, electric trains were introduced.

-Freight operations were carried out at stations such as Tsugaru Onoe Station and Hiraga Station, with apples and rice being transported to various locations via the Ou Main Line.
+Freight operations were conducted at stations such as Tsugaru-Onoe Station and Hiraga Station, and apples and rice were transported to various places via the Ou Main Line.

 For this reason, agricultural warehouses were located near the stations.
-An
+Some

 Due to the rationalization of the Japanese National Railways, freight operations on the Konan Railway Konan Line were discontinued